Crypto 'noobs' learn to cope with wild swings in digital coins

 Reuters interviewed eight people who recently made their first foray into digital currency investing.
 Many were motivated by a fear of missing out on profits during what seemed like a never-ending rally last year.

 One bitcoin was worth almost $20,000 in December, up around 1,900 percent from the start of 2017.
-As of Friday afternoon it was worth about $10,000 after having fallen as much as 70 percent from its peak.
+As of Monday morning it was worth about $10,200 after having fallen as much as 70 percent from its peak.
 Other coins made even bigger gains and experienced equally dizzying drops over that time frame.

 “There was that two-month period last year where all the virtual currencies kept going and up and I had a couple of friends that had invested and they had made five-figure returns,” said Michael Brown, a research analyst in New Jersey, who said he bought around $1,000 worth of ether in December.